Jash-tech/Jash-tech/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am currently working as a Senior System Analyst at Cognizant Technology Solutions.
+I am currently working as a Business Analyst at PolicyBazaar,Gurgaon .
 Along with it, I am also Data Science Intern at [Fireblaze Technologies](https://fireblaze.in/).
 I come with an extensive experience of working with different technologies including Data Science, Machine Learning , SQL, Tableau and Deep Learning.

 ### Things I'm good at
 Domain:  Informativa Powercenter Tools , Machine Learning, Data Science, Data Visualization, Data Preprocessing and Deep Learning.